typedb/typedb-docs/_08-schema/01-concepts.md

 employment sub relationship;
 ```

-To complete the definition of a relationship, its roles must be determined.
+To complete the definition of a relationship, we must determine the roles that it relates to.
 To do so, we use the `relates` keyword followed by the role's label.

 <div class="gtabs dark" data-parse-to-html="true">